Home and Property

 3. Drain your system

-If you’re planning on leaving your property unoccupied during winter, turn off the stop cock and drain the plumbing of both hot and cold water systems.
+If you’re planning on leaving your property unoccupied during winter, turn off the stopcock and drain the plumbing of both hot and cold water systems as your insurance policy may not cover you in the event of a leak while you are away.

 4. Get those pipes lagged